UPSC Exam > UPSC Notes > Geography for UPSC CSE > Changing trends in the last 25 years in UPSC Prelims in Geography

 • On Malacca straits, on biodiversity region of the world, ecosystem, productivity, on rain forest and tropical deciduous forest, on the Himalayan range and its species, on crop and climatic region, Reason for the formation of African and Eurasian desert, Brahmaputra takes U-turn and flows into India...why?

-• About millennium Ecosystem Assessment, on endangered species, Difference between the antelope's Oryx and Chiru, Animals found in India.
+• About Millennium Ecosystem Assessment, on endangered species, Difference between the antelope's Oryx and Chiru, Animals found in India.

-• On carbon sequestration /storage in the soil, Plant 'Sea buckthorn and its importance'.
+• On carbon sequestration/storage in the soil, Plant 'Sea buckthorn and its importance'.

-• On pulse, fodder and green manure.
+• On pulse, fodder, and green manure.

-• There was a matching question on Geographical features and the regions, Different species found in India, sugar industry and its bi-products, Variation in the season of the length of daytime and nighttime from season to season is due to, the Narmada flows to the west and other peninsular river flow to the east .... why?
+• There was a matching question on Geographical features and the regions, Different species found in India, sugar industry and its by-products, Variation in the season of the length of daytime and nighttime from season to season is due to, the Narmada flows to the west and other peninsular river flow to the east .... why?

-• Other than ice caps and glaciers remaining freshwater is found from, Matching question on Bio-sphere reserves, Lake and National Parks, on factors bringing dynamic changes on the surface of the earth.
-In the grasslands, trees do not replace the grasses as a part of ecological succession, because, Decreasing productivity of ocean, lakes, grasslands and mangroves in practical sense, contour bunding method of soil conservation
+• Other than ice caps and glaciers, remaining freshwater is found from, Matching question on Bio-sphere reserves, Lake and National Parks, on factors bringing dynamic changes on the surface of the earth.
+In the grasslands, trees do not replace the grasses as a part of ecological succession, because, Decreasing productivity of ocean, lakes, grasslands, and mangroves in practical sense, contour bunding method of soil conservation.

 • On National parks and rivers flowing through them, Lion-tailed macaque found in its natural habitat.